bodowd/bodowd.github.io/_posts/2024-06-18-chembl-column-properties.md

 For example, if a company has a database of millions of molecules and a new assay is developed in the company, the vast majority of the millions of molecules may not be tested against that assay, especially if that is a very specialized or expensive assay.
-This could blow up the null ratio measurements.
-All in all, for the typical types of data, I think the chembl dataset is in the same direction as the data presented in this paper.
+This would of course affect the null ratio.
+All in all, for the typical types of data, I think the columns in this database have property values in the same direction as the data presented in this paper.

 I think the big difference is in the handling of the molecule information, namely the molecule objects which are needed for cheminformatic operations.
-I would be curious how a database system could leverage the binary molecule objects in its query execution.
+I am curious how an an analytical database system could leverage the binary molecule objects in its query execution.
+I am also curious about how these binary objects could affect the performance of Parquet and ORC files, and future formats, if at all.

 [1]: https://15721.courses.cs.cmu.edu/spring2024/papers/02-data1/p148-zeng.pdf
 [chembl]: https://www.ebi.ac.uk/chembl/